 These articles won’t be long in some cases, I’ll try to keep it to the point.
 There is after all, only so many things you could say about lens caps if that’s your gripe.
 I’ll continue to update this article to refer to all the articles as I get them down but only the first will be listed to prevent arguments about topics that haven’t started.

-Without much ado, here are the first four:
+Without much ado, here are the first eight:

 - Part 1: Fujifilm needs to open their lens mount